mohamedyd/awesome_resources/Design ML Systems.md

 	* Class-balanced loss: assign weight of each class proportional to the number of samples in that class
     * Focal loss: higher weight assigned to samples with low probability of being right
 * Data Augmentation (DA)
-    * Types of DA: label-preserving transformation, perturbation (adding random noise), data synthesis
+    * Types of DA: label-preserving transformation (e.g., rotating images), perturbation (adding random noise), data synthesis
     * In NLP, templates is a cheap way to synthesis training data
     * In computer vision, the mixup method synthesis data via combining existing examples